10 Must-Try Mother’s Day Marketing Ideas to Grow Your Store

-Successful promo code campaigns have a clear objective, let it be growing brand awareness, introducing new products or decreasing cart abandonment.
-So think strategically what you can offer on Mother’s Day and how running this promotion will benefit your business.
+Successful promo code campaigns have a clear objective, whether it’s growing brand awareness, introducing new products, or decreasing cart abandonment.
+So think about what you can offer on Mother’s Day and how running this promotion will benefit your business.

 7. Promote your special Mother’s Day deals

-As we know, email marketing remains as one of the most popular ways to keep customers up to date with your business.
-So it comes as no surprise that delivering promotional Mother’s Day emails is something you should have on your content calendar weeks before the big day.
+Email marketing remains one of the most popular ways to keep customers up-to-date with your business.
+That’s why delivering promotional Mother’s Day emails is something you should have on your content calendar weeks before the big day.

 - Mother’s Day reminder or countdown

-- ongoing offers that are not directly related to Mother’s Day
+- Ongoing offers not specific to Mother’s Day

 As you’re preparing Mother’s Day email campaigns, keep in mind that your customers’ inboxes will be swamped with similar emails from your competitors.
-That’s why you should pick subject lines carefully and spend some time putting together an eye-catching email design.
+So pick your subject lines carefully and put together an eye-catching email design.
 Most importantly, segment your email list for maximum user engagement.